-Minimum stay: 5 nights.
-Hotel is closed 01-30 Sep 2020.
+Minimum stay: 5 nights from 20 Dec.
 Hotel is subject to a room tax of US$3 per room per night, payable on departure.

 29 charming hillside and beach cottages

-• Go scuba diving around the island’s waters for the chance to see an incredible range of marine life including colourful fish and sea turtles* • Take the short boat ride over to St Vincent and visit Fort Charlotte, a British colonial fort built on a hilltop overlooking the harbour of the capital, Kingstown • Push the boat out and hire the luxurious Leopold 46’ catamaran Panthera for a romantic daytime or overnight sail, including visits to Bequia or Mustique*
+• Go scuba diving around the island’s waters for the chance to see an incredible range of marine life including colourful fish and sea turtles* • Take the short boat ride over to St Vincent and visit Fort Charlotte, a British colonial fort built on a hilltop overlooking the harbour of the capital, Kingstown • Push the boat out and hire a catamaran Panthera for a romantic daytime or overnight sail, including visits to Bequia or Mustique*

 Restaurant, 2 bars

-All Inclusive • Breakfast, lunch and dinner served al fresco in gazebos close to the beach • Lunch: à la carte five days a week; barbecue buffet-style lunch on Tuesday and local curry buffet lunch on Sunday, subject to change • Dinner: four-course meal five nights a week; local buffet dinner on Wednesday and barbecue & buffet dinner on Saturday, subject to change • Welcome drink on arrival • All drinks including mixed drinks, beers and house wine by the glass during bar/restaurant hours (excluding bottled wines, Champagnes and premium liquors) • Fresh fruit and flowers in room daily • Watersports and equipment including kayaks, paddleboats, snorkels, masks and flippers • Night-time tennis • Simple laundry (no ironing) • Round trip transfers from St Vincent airport and Young Island’s ferry.
+All Inclusive • Breakfast, lunch and dinner served al fresco in gazebos close to the beach • Lunch: à la carte five days a week; local curry buffet lunch on Sunday, subject to change • Dinner: four-course meal five nights a week; barbecue & buffet dinner on Saturday, subject to change • Welcome drink on arrival • All drinks including mixed drinks, beers and house wine by the glass during bar/restaurant hours (excluding bottled wines, Champagnes and premium liquors) • Fresh fruit and flowers in room daily • Watersports and equipment including kayaks, paddleboats, snorkels, masks and flippers • Day and night-time tennis • Simple laundry (no ironing) • Round trip transfers from St Vincent airport and Young Island’s ferry.